BigBossErndog/Amara2/README.md

 A 2D game engine with Lua scripting.
 Built in C++ using SDL3.

-*Note: Amara2 is currently only available for Windows only.*
+*Note: Amara2 is currently available for Windows only.*

 Get the latest version from: